-We have reviewed the accompanying consolidated balance sheet of Lockheed Martin Corporation (the Corporation) as of March 25, 2018, the related consolidated statements of earnings, comprehensive income, cash flows and equity for the quarters ended March 25, 2018 and March 26, 2017, and the related notes (collectively referred to as the "consolidated interim financial statements").
+We have reviewed the accompanying consolidated balance sheet of Lockheed Martin Corporation (the Corporation) as of March 31, 2019, the related consolidated statements of earnings, comprehensive income, cash flows and equity for the quarters ended March 31, 2019 and March 25, 2018, and the related notes (collectively referred to as the "consolidated interim financial statements").
 Based on our reviews, we are not aware of any material modifications that should be made to the consolidated interim financial statements for them to be in conformity with U.S. generally accepted accounting principles.

-We have previously audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the consolidated balance sheet of the Corporation as of December 31, 2017, the related consolidated statements of earnings, comprehensive income, cash flows and equity for the year then ended, and the related notes (not presented herein); and in our report dated February 6, 2018, we expressed an unqualified audit opinion on those consolidated financial statements.
-As described in Note 1 to the Corporation's consolidated interim financial statements, on January 1, 2018, the Corporation adopted Accounting Standards Update (ASU) No. 2014-09, Revenue from Contracts with Customers (Topic 606), as amended, using the full retrospective adoption method resulting in revision of the December 31, 2017 consolidated balance sheet.
-We have not audited and reported on the revised December 31, 2017 consolidated balance sheet reflecting the adoption of ASU No. 2014-09.
+We have previously audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the consolidated balance sheet of the Corporation as of December 31, 2018, the related consolidated statements of earnings, comprehensive income, cash flows and equity for the year then ended, and the related notes (not presented herein); and in our report dated February 8, 2019, we expressed an unqualified audit opinion on those consolidated financial statements.
+In our opinion, the information set forth in the accompanying consolidated balance sheet as of December 31, 2018, is fairly stated, in all material respects, in relation to the consolidated balance sheet from which it has been derived.